Persistent Disjoint Set

 Given a graph of N nodes and queries of the form (A, B) check whether the 2 nodes A and B are in the same connected component or not.

-Disjoint Set gives us a way to do two operations very efficiently on N disjoint sets:
+gives us a way to do two operations very efficiently on N disjoint sets:

 Check whether two nodes are part of the same set